LimeMojito/oss-maven-standards/Readme.md

 |--------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | java-development	        | Base POM used to configure deployment locations, checkstyle, enforcer, docker, plugin versions, profiles, etc. Designed to be extended for different archetypes (JAR, WAR, etc.).
 | jar-development	         | Build a jar file with test and docker support
-| jar-lamda-development	   | Build a Spring Boot Cloud Function jar suitable for lambda use (java 17 Runtime) with AWS dependencies added by default.
+| jar-lambda-development	   | Build a Spring Boot Cloud Function jar suitable for lambda use (java 17 Runtime) with AWS dependencies added by default.
 Jar is shaded for simple upload.
 | spring-boot-development	 | Spring boot jar constructed with the base spring-boot-starter and lime mojito aws-utilities for local stack support.